 Some say, Jacksonville is a diamond that wants to remain coal.
-What would it be like if Jacksonville were a city that didn't hate itself... led by people who acknowledged its achievements?
+What would it be like if Jacksonville were a city that didn't have such apathy for itself... led by people who acknowledged its achievements?

 Here are a few things that possibly would have happened in New York, Rome, London Paris, Seattle, or San Francisco if the leaders that made them into Great Cities had been given our city and history.